 Apprentices must include in their presentation an evaluation of their project.
 This should include factors such as, what went well, lessons learned for future project activity, and any specific recommendations.
-Crown copyright 2019 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
-Visit www.nationalarchives.gov.uk/doc/open-government-licence

 The presentation will be completed and submitted after the project has been completed and will be presented to an independent assessor, either face-to-face or via online video conferencing.
 If using an online platform, EPAOs must ensure appropriate measures are in place to prevent misrepresentation.